GlennJohansson85/postwall/README.md

 * **[Freepik](https://www.freepik.com/)** - ***Used for sourcing background images and other assets.***
 * **[Balsamiq Wireframes](https://balsamiq.com/wireframes/)** - ***Wireframing tool used in the design phase of the project.***

-### **4.2.5 Agile Development:**
+### **4.2.5 Work Methodology:**

-* This project was developed using **Agile development** methodology, ensuring iterative development, regular feedback, and continuous improvement throughout the development cycle.
+***Work developed in accordance to Agile Development***

-# 6. Testing
+# 5. Testing
-## 6.1 W3C Validator Test
+## 5.1 W3C Validator Test
 <details>
   <summary>Base Stylesheet Results</summary>
       <img src="https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/images/6-testing/6.1/w3c-base.png" alt="w3c results for base.css">
 </details>
 <details>
   <summary>Navbar Stylesheet Results</summary>
       <img src="https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/images/6-testing/6.1/w3c-navbar.png" alt="w3c results for navbar.css">
 </details>

-***Complete test files can be found here:***
+**Complete test files can be found here:**
 * [base.css](https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/6-testing/w3c-base.pdf)
 * [navbar.css](https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/6-testing/w3c-navbar.pdf)

-## 6.2 Testing of User Stories (From Chapter 1.1)
+## 5.2 Testing of User Stories (From Chapter 1.1)

-## First Time User Goals:

-### a) As a First Time User, I want to quickly understand the purpose of the website.
+**a) As a First Time User, I want to quickly understand the purpose of the website.**
-The landing page (homepage) is where all posts are located.
+***The landing page (homepage) is where all posts are located.
 The first thing the user sees is an uploaded post, and the name of the website, Postwall, shines in green.
-By reading the nav-links and the placeholder text "Search for a Post" in the search field, the visitor should gain a clear understanding of the website's purpose.
+By reading the nav-links and the placeholder text "Search for a Post" in the search field, the visitor should gain a clear understanding of the website's purpose.***
 <details>
   <summary>View User Story here</summary>
       <img src="https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/images/6-testing/6.2/1.1.1-user_story-purpose.png" alt="User Story - Purpose img">